49ku5h/MY-WEBSITE/_posts/2020-01-11-Learn Terminal.md

 ![Ascreenshot of my Laptop](/assets/images/Terrminal/0.1.png)

-(i) mkdir:- Use to create Directory.
+(I) mkdir:- Use to create Directory.

-(ii) pwd:- To show current working Directory.
+(II) pwd:- To show current working Directory.

-(iii) cd:-Use to open ne Directory.
+(III) cd:-Use to open ne Directory.

-(iv) ls:- Use to list all file of current Directory.
+(IV) ls:- Use to list all file of current Directory.

 > ## File Management

-(i) find:- To find file.
+(I) find:- To find file.

-(ii) rm -r:- To remove file.
+(II) rm -r:- To remove file.

-(iii) cp -r:- To copy file.
+(III) cp -r:- To copy file.

-(iv) mv:- To move file.
+(IV) mv:- To move file.

-(v) du -s:- To check disk usage.
+(V) du -s:- To check disk usage.

 > ##  Permission Operations

-(i) Sudo:- To grant permission in superuser mode.
+(I) Sudo:- To grant permission in superuser mode.

 > ## Some usual Operations

-(ii) echo:- use to display the line of text.
+(I) echo:- use to display the line of text.

-(iii) ping:- Use to get the 'Ip'address of any site
+(II) ping:- Use to get the 'Ip'address of any site

-(iii) cat:- Use to show what is written inside the text   file.
+(IV) cat:- Use to show what is written inside the text   file.

-(iii) find:- use to search for  file.
+(v) find:- use to search for  file.

-(iii) ps:- Display current working process
+(VI) ps:- Display current working process